limonaluna/rag-time/Journey 1 - RAG and Knowledge Retrieval Fundamentals/sample/solutions.md

 ___

 ## :question: Task 3: What is included in my Northwind Health Plus plan that is not in standard?
+Try to understand what the Northwind Health Plus Plan covers that the Northwind Standard Plan does not include.

 <details>
   <summary>:white_check_mark: See Code!</summary>

     user_question = "What is included in my Northwind Health Plus plan that is not in standard?" result = get_answer_from_question(user_question)
     print(result)